aabbtree77/schatzhauser/README.md

 ## schatzhauser

-This is a minimal Go backend to build protected CRUD apps.
+This is a Go backend to build protected CRUD apps.
 No admin GUI/TUIs (they do not scale), no emails, no 3rd party auth providers.
 KISS, DIY, YAGNI.

-The focus is on fighting bots.
+The following works already (some polishing will continue):

 - [x] register, login/out, profile handlers (routes),